 How will it affect me, financially?
 Besides the weakening Ringgit...

-1. Your cost of borrowing will be lessened.A lower OPR would trigger the local banks to adjust their lending base rate (BLR) and base financing rate (BFR).
-This would then indirectly affect the interest rates - which means lowered costs for borrowing or refinancing an existing home loan.
+1. Your cost of borrowing will be lessened.A low OPR would trigger the local banks to adjust their lending base rate (BLR) and base financing rate (BFR).
+This would then indirectly affect the interest rates - which means low costs for borrowing or refinancing an existing home loan.

 For example, Maybank’s Base Rate was at 2.75% before the OPR reduction announcement.
 Now, it’s at 2.5%.
 With this, the interest rate for existing floating rate loans will be adjusted accordingly, which means borrowers would see a reduction in their monthly payment.
 And, the new loans will follow the current rates.

-So, whether it’s a car loan, personal loan, credit cards or home loan, you will benefit from the OPR reduction.
+So, whether it’s a car loan, personal loan, credit cards or home loan, you will benefit from the low OPR.
 As a consumer, your spending capacity will increase and you’ll able to save.
 Not to mention, you’ll be able to make repayment for a shorter period.

 2. Interest earnings from savings and fixed deposits will drop.

-If you have high savings or are investing in fixed deposits, do know that the OPR cut isn’t something you’ll be happy about.
-This is because the interest rates on these accounts will be reduced as well.
-Yikes!
-Which means you’ll be getting a lower interest rate as compared to before.
+If you have high savings or are investing in fixed deposits, do know that the low OPR or OPR cut isn’t something you’ll be happy about.
+This is because the interest rates on these accounts will be reduced if there's a cut or just low interest.

 Perhaps, you want to re-assess your savings or investment strategy so that you can get optimal returns.
 Having said that, if you’ve placed your money before the revised rate, it’ll remain the same.